AeEn123/Roblox-assets-extractor/README.md

 ![Screenshot of the python version](https://img.guildedcdn.com/ContentMediaGenericFiles/d64200649953156687eb159ea5efcb25-Full.webp?w=1920&h=1040)

 ## More Info
-I am relatively new to Tkinter, so please be aware that the UI may appear a bit messy.
+I am quite new to Tkinter, so the UI looks pretty bad messy.

 > [!TIP]
-> If file listing becomes too slow, consider clearing your Roblox cache.
-You can do this by navigating to your cache folder (%Temp%\Roblox) and deleting all the files.
+> If file listing becomes too slow, try clearing your Roblox cache.
+You can do this by going to your cache folder (%Temp%\Roblox) and deleting all the files.

-*I admit.
-This readme is AI generated.
-I am really bad at writing up documents.
-Sorry.*